Pierre Braunstein

 Pierre Braunstein (born 4 October 1947) is a French chemist.
 He was director of the Laboratoire de Chimie de Coordination (Coordination Chemistry Laboratory, CNRS-Université de Strasbourg) of Strasbourg (France) and is a member of the French Academy of Sciences.

 Biography

 He graduated from the École nationale supérieure de chimie de Mulhouse (with rank #1) in 1969 and then obtained his doctorate (Dr.Ing.) (under the supervision of J. Dehand) in inorganic chemistry from the Université Louis Pasteur (ULP) in Strasbourg in 1971.
 He spent the academic year 1971/72 as a post-doctoral fellow at University College London, with Professors Sir Ronald S. Nyholm and Robin J.H.
 Clark.
 After defending his state doctorate thesis at the ULP in 1974, he was awarded an Alexander-von-Humboldt fellowship to spend the academic year (1974/75) at the Technical University of Munich (TUM) with Professor Ernst Otto Fischer (Nobel Prize laureate).

-He spent his entire career at the CNRS where he became an exceptional class Research Director.
-He has been Director of Research Emeritus since September 2014 and is also a professor "conventionné" at the University of Strasbourg.
+He spent his career at the CNRS, where he attained the rank of Research Director, Exceptional Class.
+Since September 2014, he has held the title of Research Director Emeritus and has also served as a professor conventionné at the University of Strasbourg.